 Allow yourself to tune into the sensations of your body.
-Your breathe is your anchor to the moment.
+Your breathing is your anchor to the moment.
 While meditating, put all your focus into your breath and become acquainted with the sensations taking place.
 Observe the process of breathing without trying to control it.

 These sensations may come in the form as tense or negative energy but do not make your own assumptions, rather try to observe what is going on and absorb the experience without judgment — always bringing your attention back into each breath.

 This kind of meditation requires you to simply sit with your eyes closed.
 The thoughts will hover in your mind and gradually flow out.
 Do not stop the flowing thoughts.
 Just observe whatever comes in your mind and be aware of them drifting by.